"Erin Alford in the title role lit up the stage from her first entrance and exhibited a vocal sheen

 - Jim Ruggirello, The Grunion Long Beach

 American mezzo-soprano Erin Alford has garnered acclaim on the operatic stage for her "vocal sheen and a stage presence that mark her as a young artist with a bright future."
-For the upcoming 2020-2021 season, Erin joins Pensacola Opera as a Resident Artist, singing Mercédès in Carmen, Cousin Hebe in H.M.S Pinafore, and the title role in Cinderella, an educational opera adaptation of Rossini's La Cenerentola and Massenet's Cendrillon.
+For the 2020-2021 season, Erin joins Pensacola Opera as an Artist in Residence, singing Mercédès in Carmen (while covering the title role), Cousin Hebe in H.M.S Pinafore, and the title role in Cinderella, an educational opera adaptation of Rossini's La Cenerentola and Massenet's Cendrillon.

 Erin is recent graduate of the Bob Cole Conservatory of Music (BCCM) at California State University, Long Beach, where she received her Master's Degree in Music in 2017.
 With the BCCM Opera Institute, she performed roles such as the title character in Chérubin and Háta in The Bartered Bride, as well as scenes as Romeo (I Capuleti e i Montecchi), Donna Elvira (Don Giovanni), Mélisande (Pelléas et Mélisande), and Prince Charmant (Cendrillon).
 She is also passionate about new music, having sung with BCCM's New Music Ensemble and performing chamber works of student and established composers alike.
 At BCCM, she was a recipient of the Pritchard Opera Scholarship, Mary Israel Music Scholarship, and was the winner of the 2017 Vocal Concerto Competition, for which she sang Ravel’s Shéhérazade with the BCCM Symphony.